whitneyburton/portfolios/students/1508/aaron-careaga/20151002-aaron-careaga-m1.markdown

 **Feedback:**

 Josh thought my Ruby syntax and style were in good form, and my code displayed no issues.
 I rattled 15ish enumerables off the top of my head and eventually found the right enumerable to implement.
 While testing, I described the method, such that it proves to you that you understand what you're going to go do.
-In workflow, I exhibited good tabbing between panes.
-It took me some time to wrap my head around wording on the spec verbage but we eventually got on the same page.
+I exhibited good tabbing between panes.
+It took me some time to wrap my head around wording on the spec but we eventually got on the same page.

 **Scores:**
 * Ruby Syntax & API: 3